apostrophecms/docs/docs/reference/query-builders.md

 - `'publish'`: The `req` has permission to publish the documents.
 - `false`: Bypass any permission checks.
 This returns everything regardless of permission level. *Use this with caution.*

-In all cases, all of the returned docs are marked with `_edit: true` properties if the user associated with the request is allowed to edit the document.
+In all cases, all of the returned docs are marked with `_edit: true` properties if the user associated with the request is allowed to edit the document and `_published: true` if the user is allowed to publish it.
 This is useful if you are fetching docs for viewing but also want to know which ones can be edited.

 ### `perPage()`